-What are the Important Things in Your Life
+What are the Most Important Things in Life?

 Over the last month I have touched this subject in different ways:

-- Improve Your Life #30: Pick Your Own Path You are doing it for yourself, even if your goal is to feed all the hungry people in the world, you are doing it for yourself.
+You are doing it for yourself; even if your goal is to feed all the hungry people in the world, you are doing it for yourself.
 Make sure your reasons are your own.
 Go your own way and ignore the people who are trying to detract you.

 Finances and spending